Echo-Nie/Drone-inspection-platform/README.md

 ## 🧩 Future Enhancements

 - Support for real-time video stream detection (e.g., RTSP, webcam input)
-- Add user login and permission management system
 - Use SQLite or MongoDB for persistent detection history storage
-- Expose model as an API for integration with other systems
+- ✅ (In Test) Expose model as an API for integration with other systems
-- Deploy to cloud or server for public access
+- ❌ Deploy to cloud or server for public access(Temporarily offline )
--
+- ✅ (In Test) Support for real-time video stream detection (e.g., RTSP, webcam input)
+- ✅ Complete the mobile device adaptation.

 ## 🌠If you find this project helpful, please give it a ⭐
 If you encounter any issues or have suggestions, feel free to: